0install/docs/docs/specifications/capabilities.md

 `explicit-only`
 : When set to `true` this context menu entry is not added without explicit confirmation from the user.

+`<extension>` - since version 2.21
+: File extension this context menu entry is displayed for.
+Only applicable when `target` is `files` or unset.
+  The context menu is shown for all file types when no extensions are specified.

 See: [Verbs](#verbs), [Icons](#icons)